 Across the entire missile defense enterprise, which includes shorter-range missile defense systems, the success rate in testing is approximately 80 percent.
 However, shorter-range systems, such as the Patriot and THAAD missile defense programs, are limited to smaller, regional coverage areas.
-The only program designed to protect the entire United States homeland from a long-range missile attack is the Ground-based Midcourse (GMD) program.
-GMD has a failing test record: a success rate of just 50 percent in highly scripted tests, including three misses in the last five tries.
+The only program designed to protect the entire United States homeland from a long-range missile attack is the GMD program.
+GMD has a failing test record: a success rate of just 55 percent in highly scripted tests, including three misses in the last six tries.

 To learn more about national missile defense and the dangers of a space-based missile defense system, check out our experts’ analyses:

 - “We May Not Be Able to Stop a North Korean Missile” by John Tierney, The New York Times

 - “Congress Wants a Space-Based Missile Defense System.
 That’s a Colossally Bad Idea” by John Tierney and Philip Coyle, Defense One